 John Zito opened Rimini Pastry Shop in 1973, five years after arriving in the United States from a small town outside Palermo, Italy.
 Here you will find traditional Italian cakes, cookies, breads, homemade gelato, Italian cheesecake, tiramisu and other Italian favorites.
 They are located at 6822 Bay Parkway in Bensonhurst, Brooklyn.

-Rocco Generoso arrived in New York City in 1957 and took a job as a dishwasher at Zema’s Bakery on Bleecker Street, living around the corner on Carmine Street and attending Our Lady of Pompeii Church on the corner, with his family.
+Rocco Generoso arrived in New York City in 1957.
+He took a job as a dishwasher at Zema’s Bakery on Bleecker Street, lived around the corner on Carmine Street, and attended Our Lady of Pompeii Church on the corner, with his family.
 In short order, he became an apprentice to the owner, Joe Zema, and in 1974, Rocco purchased the bakery.
 It has been family owned and operated ever since.
 Pasticceria Rocco is located at 243 Bleecker Street in Greenwich Village, with a second location at 9402 4th Avenue in Bay Ridge.

 You might remember Caffe Palermo as the restaurant that hosts the annual San Gennaro Feast Cannoli Eating contest, which is coming up in September.
 The “Cannoli King” opened its doors forty-one years ago in 1975, and in addition to the cannoli, they are also known for many other Italian favorites, all baked by pastry chef, Baby John and his crew.